 To use character expansions, you specify an expansions array which contains a list of your expansions.
-Each array item has a src and dest element:

-- src.
-The source character.
-Eduction detects the destination characters as if they are this source character.
-In the output text, Eduction normalizes all the destination characters to the source character. - dest.
-An array of destination characters that you want to detect as the source character.
+Each array item has a src and dest element.
+The source and destination characters should be considered as a single list where any character in the list is expanded to any other.
+The character chosen as the "src" character is significant only because it is used in normalized matches in place of any "dest" character.